-Brilliant Bairstow leads England to win
+Brilliant Bairstow leads England to victory

 Brilliant Bairstow batters New Zealand

 In terms of England's early progress in the Stokes-McCullum era, Bairstow has been one of the last to taste success.
-When he did, he produced arguably his finest moment in an England Test shirt.
+When he did, he produced arguably his finest moment in an England shirt.

 He was joined by Stokes at 93-4, with 206 required from less than 47 overs and New Zealand favourites.
 England took tea at 139-4 with Bairstow 43 from 48 balls.

-What followed bordered on ridiculous.
+What followed bordered on the ridiculous.
 Bairstow began by hitting Trent Boult over his head for six, then hooked Matt Henry into the stands.
-Wherever New Zealand bowled, Bairstow belted the ball to the boundary.
+Wherever New Zealand bowled, he belted the ball to the boundary.

 At one stage, Bairstow had taken 59 runs from 29 balls and was on course to beat Gilbert Jessop's 76-ball record for England's fastest ton.
 Three figures eventually came, one ball too late, by punching Tim Southee through the off side.

 The carnage did not end there.
-Off-spinner Michael Bracewell was carted into the leg side, all while Stokes, struggling after jarring his knee playing one of many big shots, played second fiddle.
+Off-spinner Michael Bracewell was carted into the leg side, all while Stokes, struggling after jarring his knee, played second fiddle.

 When Stokes' mobility returned, he smashed the biggest hit of the lot by sending Bracewell into the top tier.